How to Create a Digital Wallet: All-in-one Guide for Founders

 how to create a digital wallet

-3 Main Challeneges of Developing a Digital Wallet
+3 Main Challenges of Developing a Digital Wallet

 Different compliance regulations

 Money and finance are strictly regulated by the central bank.
-Nowadays, most digital payment apps must comply with AML, GLBA, and JOBS Act. in the US, and GDPR and PSD2 SCA in Europe.
+Nowadays, most digital payment apps must comply with AML, GLBA, and JOBS Act in the US, and GDPR and PSD2 SCA in Europe — all of which tie directly into ensuring strong payment security.

 The tricky thing is that the legal regulations vary from country to country, sometimes even from state to state.
 It's important to get familiar with the current norms and regulations in your target country and choose a fintech app development partner with previous experience in the fintech domain.